fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 whazzup.object_id
 # => 70101471431160
 ```
-This demonstrates that both `greeting` and `whazzup` not only reference a `String` with the same value, but are, in fact, references to the same String; `greeting` and `whazzup` are *aliases for each other*, since in the variable assignment, the specific object `greeting` is referencing, has been assigned to `whazzup`.
+This demonstrates that both `greeting` and `whazzup` not only reference a `String` with the same value, but are, in fact, references to the *same* `String`; `greeting` and `whazzup` are *aliases for each other*, since in the variable assignment, the specific object `greeting` is referencing, has been assigned to `whazzup`.

-We can show this by using one of the two variables to change the object.
+We can show this by using a destructive method change the underlying object.
 ```ruby
 greeting.upcase!
 # => "HELLO"